yairm210/Unciv/Uniques.md

 - "in all cities"
 - "in all coastal cities"
 - "in capital"
+- "in all non-occupied cities" - all cities that are not puppets and don't have extra unhappiness from being recently conquered
 - "in all cities with a world wonder"
 - "in all cities connected to capital"
 - "in all cities with a garrison"